Category management: Definition, benefits, and role in effective promotion planning

 4. How can category management increase promotion planning effectiveness?

-A category manager has the ability to see the “big picture” of his category, with a deeper understanding of trends, market fluctuations, and customer behavior.
-When coupled with the efficient use of data-driven tools, a good product and pricing elasticity analysis enables category managers to predict how their category will perform, leading to more accurate forecasting and effective planning of promotions.
+A category manager sees the “big picture” of their category, understanding trends, market fluctuations, and customer behavior.
+With data-driven tools and strong product and pricing analysis, they can predict category performance, leading to more accurate forecasting and effective promotion planning.

 Predictive Analysis-icon